 The Found Footage film gained its feet around 2009.
 Since then, like a great many other genre fads that come and go – the slasher film, the killer android film, the sword and sorcery film, the space opera and others – it has seen a great many imitators.
 Some of these have been very good, most mediocre wannabes and some fairly bad.
 Of these, I would have to say that The Inside may be one of the worst Found Footage films made to date.
 Due to the similarity of titles, The Inside should not be confused with the harrowing French home invasion film Inside (2007).

 The Irish-born Eoin C. Macken is better known as an actor than he is as a director.
-Macken has had supporting parts in tv shows such as Merlin (2008-12), The Night Shift (2014– ) and Killing Jesus (2015).
-Macken made his directorial debut with Christian Blake (2008) and has also made the non-genre likes of Dreaming of You (2009) and Cold (2013), all indie dramas.
+Macken has had supporting parts in tv shows such as Merlin (2008-12), The Night Shift (2014– ) and Killing Jesus (2015), even Resident Evil: The Final Chapter (2016).
+Macken made his directorial debut with Christian Blake (2008) and has also made the non-genre likes of Dreaming of You (2009), Cold (2013) and Here Are the Young Men (2020), all indie dramas.

 The opening credits are also framed by a series of statements quoting the number of people that disappear every year, even figures cited for the US and other countries.
 One of the more absurd things is to reach the end of the film and wonder what this has to do with anything that just transpired where it seems wholly ridiculous to suggest – as the opening does by implication – that one decrepit cellar dweller living in an abandoned building in Dublin is responsible for tens of thousands of disappearances around the world.